google-gemini/generative-ai-python/docs/api/google/generativeai/protos/GenerateAnswerResponse/InputFeedback.md

 <tr>
 <td>

 `block_reason`<a id="block_reason"></a>

 </td>
 <td>

 `google.ai.generativelanguage.GenerateAnswerResponse.InputFeedback.BlockReason`

 Optional.
 If set, the input was blocked and no candidates are returned.
-Rephrase your input.
+Rephrase the input.

 </td>
 </tr><tr>
 <td>

 `safety_ratings`<a id="safety_ratings"></a>

 </td>
 <td>

 `MutableSequence[google.ai.generativelanguage.SafetyRating]`

 Ratings for safety of the input.
 There is at most one rating per category.

 </td>
 </tr>
 </table>